asacamano/K2/java/core/README.md

 Implementations of the WrappedDataFormat interface are responsible for converting data to and from the internal message structure.
-These will be provided by plugins - for instance a K2-keyczar plugin could provide a WrappedDataFormat that knows how to parse Keyczar's JSON strutured messages, and a K2-PGP plugin could be written to parse PGP data.
+These will be provided by plugins - for instance a K2-keyczar plugin could provide a WrappedDataFormat that knows how to parse Keyczar's JSON structured messages, and a K2-PGP plugin could be written to parse PGP data.

 ## Internal organization